LSE snaps up Pearson's FTSE stake

 The acquisition is the latest move by LSE Chief Executive Xavier Rolet to take tighter control of the various business units that the LSE relies on to offer its trading, clearing, data and technology services.

-The LSE bought technology company Millennium IT two years ago and that firm now underpins its main trading venues.
+The LSE bought technology company Millennium IT two years ago and that firm now underpins the exchange's main trading venues.

 The exchange also entered exclusive takeover talks with its main clearing provider LCH.Clearnet in September and hopes win shareholder support for its bid of 21 euro a share for 51 percent of the clearer.